 Or this one:

 As the Arctic warms and has less ice, more oil becomes available to be pumped up, the more oil is available, the more we will burn…

 It almost seems as if global warming is exponential.
 The warmer it gets, the faster it warms.
-This makes abrupt climate shifts more like a heart attack than like a chronic disease whose course can be extrapolated.
+This makes abrupt climate shifts more like a heart attack than a chronic disease.